 10p a day...to stop limescale form ever forming in your combi boiler.
 Exchanging

-the unit is only a 5-minute job for a plumber, and you may even be confident enough
+the unit can be just a 5-minute job for a plumber, and you may even be confident

 How much does it cost to install?

-need - although it is usually a straight fit, without any need for fittings.
-We charge
+need - although it is usually a straight fit, without much need for fittings.
+We

 What's the length of the CombiBuddy?

 It's just 175mm (6½”).